ddev/ddev/docs/content/users/install/docker-installation.md

     ```
     colima start --cpu 4 --memory 6 --disk 100 --vm-type=vz --mount-type=virtiofs --dns=1.1.1.1
     ```
-    (On macOS versions before Ventura, use `colima start --cpu 4 --memory 6 --disk 100 --mount-type=sshfs --dns=1.1.1.1` as the other options are not supported on older macOS versions.)
+    (On macOS versions before Ventura, use `colima start --cpu 4 --memory 6 --disk 100 --mount-type=sshfs --dns=1.1.1.1` as the `--vm-type` option are not supported for older macOS versions.)

     After the initial run above, you can use `colima start` or use `colima start -e` to edit the configuration file.
 Run `colima status` at any time to check Colima’s status.